trongtb88/merchantsvc/README.md

    go get .
    go run src/cmd/main.go
 ```
-8. If you change something related to swagger, run this command to update documentation
+8. If you change something related to swagger, run this command to update documentation,
+   it will re-generate docs folder at project source code
 ```sh
    swag init -g ./src/cmd/main.go